albar965/littlenavmap-manual/src/en/MENUS.rst

 A click on the user aircraft shows more information in the ``Simulator Aircraft`` dock window.

-More options to change the map behavior while flying can be found here :ref:`simulator-aircraft` in options.
+More settings to change the map behavior while flying can be found on page :ref:`options-simulator-aircraft` in options.

 .. _show-aircraft-trail:

 |Show Aircraft Trail| Show User Aircraft Trail
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Show the user aircraft trail.
-The trais is always displayed regardless of the zoom distance.
+The trail is always displayed regardless of the zoom distance.
 It is saved and will be reloaded on program startup.

-The trail can be deleted manually by selecting ``Map`` -> :ref:`delete-aircraft-trail` in the main menu.

-The length of the trail is limited for performance reasons.
-If it exceeds the maximum length, the trail is truncated and the oldest segments are lost.
-The maximum number of points can be changed in options on page :ref:`simulator-aircraft`.

-The trail can be exported together with the flight plan into a GPX file by using :ref:`export-flight-plan-as-gpx`.
+You can clear the trail using :ref:`delete-aircraft-trail`.

-Note that an additional trail is saved with logbook entries.
-See :doc:`LOGBOOK` for more information.
+See :doc:`AIRCRAFTTRAIL` for more information.

 .. _show-aircraft-altitude-range-map: